All Episodes

 And I think there's an important lesson there.

-It's not you don't necessarily have to win.
+It's not, you don't necessarily have to win.

-It's not necessary to to decisively to beat someone in a primary or to beat someone in the general election.
+It's not necessary to decisively to beat someone in a primary or to beat someone in the general election.

 You keep those political ideas in play.

-So for example, it started paying down the debt.
+So, for example, it started paying down the debt.

-Uh a Canadian Liberal government paid off the national debt.
+A Canadian Liberal government paid off the national debt.

-It's always important to have people to tug them back, tug them back.
+It's always important to have people to tug them back, tug them back, even if they don't mean it.

 They don't care.

-Well so what?
+Well, so what?

 So what?